 - Keep devices and software up to date

 Keep all IT equipment up to date by ensuring that the software and firmware is updated (‘patched’) with the latest updates from providers.
 These updates will not only add new features, but they will also patch any security holes that have been discovered.
 Make sure staff know when updates are ready, how to install them, and that it is important to do so straight away.

 Wherever there is an option to do so, set systems to automatically update.
 Once a product reaches the end of its supported life and these updates are no longer available, consider replacing with a more recent alternative.

-Staff are more likely to have their tablets or phones stolen (or lose them) when they are away from the office or home.
-Fortunately, the majority of devices include free web-based tools that are invaluable should you lose your device.
+Your employees are more likely to have their tablets or phones stolen (or lose them) when they are away from the office or home.
+Fortunately, most devices include free web-based tools that are invaluable should you lose a work device.
 You can use them to: